Little Creatures Brewery: Brands

 For the flagship Pale Ale, cool bottle fermentation is carried out with a lager yeast.

 Awards

 The brewery has won a number of Australian International Beer Awards.
-In 2002 Little Creatures Brewery was named Champion Australian Brewery, and its Pale Ale crowned as Champion Ale.
+In 2002, Little Creatures Brewery was named Champion Australian Brewery, and its Pale Ale crowned as Champion Ale.
 The beer also won Choice magazine's 2003 Best Australian Ale and the 2004 BBC Good Food prize for Best Ale.

 People's Choice

-Little Creatures' beers have also featured highly in the annual GABS Hottest 100 Aussie Craft Beers of the Year event.
+Little Creatures' beers have also featured in the annual GABS Hottest 100 Aussie Craft Beers of the Year event.